iscandar/Library-java/README.md

 Lettore.in.leggiLine (); // read a line of text.
 eof (); // check on order flow data and returns a boolean. eoln (); // check if you got to the end of the line.

+All in the file java is written in Italian (sorry guys i'll translate it). names of functions will not change because some people could confuse this name functions with java-standard library functions